Rafting down the Li River in Yanghsuo, China with Karst Mountain Views

 Duration: 1–1.5 hours • Route: Xingping ↔ Nine-Horse Fresco Hill

-• Vibe: Closer to the waterline, fewer crowds, engines hum instead of paddles swish (they’re plastic pipes, but we’ll suspend disbelief).
+• Vibe: Closer to the waterline, fewer crowds, small motors rather than paddles — though as I mentioned, they’re plastic pipes, so we’ll suspend disbelief on the “bamboo” part.

 Iconic shot cruising down the Lijiang in China